isomerpages/nlb-sure/_read-to-be-sure-volume-3/rtbs03-issue1-generative-ai.md

 <br><br>
             AI tools are increasingly used to support people’s health needs, including providing <a href="https://www.scientificamerican.com/article/ai-chatbots-could-help-provide-therapy-but-caution-is-needed/">therapy</a>.
 But the <a href="https://www.who.int/news/item/16-05-2023-who-calls-for-safe-and-ethical-ai-for-health">World Health Organization</a>a urges caution in using AI generated large language model (LLM) tools to protect human well-being, safety, and preserve public health.
 When the risks of LLMs are not fully examined, it could lead to errors by healthcare workers and cause harms to patients.
 <br><br>
-It could also <a href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)00216-7/fulltext">harm</a> our mental health due to perpetuating biases relating to <a href="https://www.vox.com/technology/23738987/racism-ai-automated-bias-discrimination-algorithm">race</a>, <a href="https://www.cigionline.org/articles/generative-ai-tools-are-perpetuating-harmful-gender-stereotypes/">gender</a>, nationality and age occurring in natural language processing computer programmes, which understand human language as it’s written and spoken.
+It could also <a href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)00216-7/fulltext">harm</a> our mental health due to perpetuating biases relating to <a href="https://www.vox.com/technology/23738987/racism-ai-automated-bias-discrimination-algorithm">race</a>, <a href="https://www.cigionline.org/articles/generative-ai-tools-are-perpetuating-harmful-gender-stereotypes/">gender</a>, nationality and age occurring in natural language processing computer programmes, which understand human language as it’s written and spoken. <BR><BR>
 </td>
 	</tr>
 </table>